basho-labs/rebar3_protobuf_plugin/README.md

 Rebar 3 Protobuf Plugin
 =====

 This is a rebar3 style plugin to compile protobuffs as part of a project build cycle.
-This code is rooted as a port from rebar, originally implemented by Tomas Abrahamsson (tomas.abrahamsson@gmail.com), with additional modifications by the Basho team.
+This code is rooted as a port from rebar, originally implemented by Tomas Abrahamsson and Dave Smith, with additional modifications by the Basho team.

 Build
 -----